MikkelSchubert/adapterremoval/docs/examples.rst

     adapterremoval3 --identify-adapters --in-file1 reads_1.fastq --in-file2 reads_2.fastq

-    Attemping to identify adapter sequences ...
+    Attempting to identify adapter sequences ...
     Processed a total of 1,000 reads in 0.0s; 129,000 reads per second on average ...
        Found 394 overlapping pairs ...
        Of which 119 contained adapter sequence(s) ...